[HISTORY: Adopted by the Mayor and Council of the Borough of Edgewater 8-19-2019 by Ord. No. 2019-009. Amendments noted where applicable.]

 - FLOODPLAIN MANAGEMENT REGULATIONS

 - Zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as a floodplain ordinance, grading ordinance and erosion control ordinance) and other applications of police power.
-The term describes such state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.
+The term describes such federal, state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.

 - HISTORIC STRUCTURE